With Potential ICE Raids Just Days Away, Here's How Groups That Work With Migrants Are Getting Ready

 According to CWS, there are currently 45 undocumented immigrants in sanctuary at churches across the country.
 Historically, ICE has not stepped onto church property to detain immigrants in detention, though there is nothing legally preventing the enforcement agency from stepping onto the grounds.
 Andersen says he is optimistic that won’t change.

-The past few years, more sanctuary congregations have been declared, Rev. Tracy Howe Wispelwey, minister of congregational and community engagement at United Church of Christ, tells TIME.
+The past few years, more sanctuary congregations have been declared, Wispelwey tells TIME.
 She says there are currently 248 sanctuary congregations under the United Church of Christ alone.

 “I think that’s an encouraging sign,” Wispelwey says.
 “That the community is stepping up and putting their property and bodies and resources on the line.”